ouseful-course-containers/ou-tm112-notebooks/README.md

   - Activity 6.25 - Reverse geocoding a postcode
 - Activity 6.27 - Creating annotated interactive maps with Python
 - Activity 6.29 - Modelling uncertainty in simple trilateration.ipynb

+You should be able to find the notebooks in either the `notebooks` folder or the `work` folder depending on which notebook server you are running.